artichaudhary0/Js-Code/README.md

 - **Concepts** : Handling asynchronous operations with async and await with Fetch API.

 ## Conclusion
-This course is designed to build a strong foundation in JavaScript, equipping students with the knowledge and skills needed to develop web applications.
+This repository is designed to build a strong foundation in JavaScript, equipping students with the knowledge and skills needed to develop web applications.
 Each week includes lectures, practical projects, and hands-on exercises to reinforce learning.

 For any questions or clarifications, feel free to reach out!